January/February 2020 Edition

 The Honors Academy at Southwest will present Veda McNeil Ajamu the 2020 Carter Godwin Woodson Award of Merit at 11 a.m., Feb.
 13, in the Verties Sails Gymnasium on the Union Avenue Campus.
 This year marks the thirty-second anniversary for the award established by former Southwest professor Clarence Christian to recognize individuals, groups or agencies who have contributed to, preserved or promoted the African American experience and who support Dr. Woodson’s legacy of historical accuracy through inclusion.
 Recipients also must work or live within Southwest’s service area or have a significant connection to the college...
 Read the full article

 The Sankofa African American Museum on Wheels & Soul Food Social, Project M.O.S.T.
 Men in Black Awards Ceremony, Ed Mabrey and Pizza with the President are just a few of the upcoming events at Southwest in February.
 Visit the Southwest events calendar for more events information.

 - Editor-in-Chief: Daphne Thomas, Executive Director for Communications, Marketing and Community Relations

-- Editor and Chief Contributor: Diana Fedinec, Director for Public Relations and Media
+- Editor: Diana Fedinec, Director of Public Relations and Media

-- Photography: Diana Fedinec and Robert Jackson, Marketing and Communications Director
+- Photography: Diana Fedinec, Mark Randall and Robert Jackson, Director of Marketing

 - Design and Layout: Clint Norwood, Webmaster